 According to the world, Helene and Dean Conway were doing fine.
 They weren’t cheating on one another.
 Mistrust and hatred wasn’t creeping into their relationship.
 Yet the Conways were discontent.

-They attended A Weekend to Remember conference, an event hosted by FamilyLife, Campus Crusade for Christ’s ministry to marriages and families, in hopes of improving what they considered an “average” marriage.
+They attended A Weekend to Remember conference, an event hosted by FamilyLife, Cru’s ministry to marriages and families, in hopes of improving what they considered an “average” marriage.

 Even after they completed all the material, they didn’t recognize any major changes.
 Six years later, in August 2010, the couple attended the same conference again.
 But this time, they saw different results.